 Acronym for prayer

 There are different parts of prayer that we should be using, such as thanksgiving, confession of sin, and praying on behalf of people and things in our world.
-Using an acronym for prayer can be helpful to us so that we’re not just focused on praying for ourselves and asking for things.
+Using an acronym for prayer can be helpful to us as we grow and become more consistent.
+This helps us not just focused on praying for ourselves and asking for things.
 We need to spend time praising Him for who He is and what He does.
 Now there are many different acronyms for prayer that you can find online, but here are a few to get you started.

 - A.C.T.S.– Adoration (praising God for who He is).
 Confession (confessing our sin and asking for forgiveness).
 Thanksgiving (thanking God for what He has given).
 Supplication (making your requests known to God).